nanddeepn/nanddeepn.github.io/_posts/2020-06-18-facial-recognition-in-sharepoint.md

     ![](/media/2020-06-18-facial-recognition-in-sharepoint/09.png)

-2. Select a template “When a new file is added in SharePoint, complete a custom”.
+2. Select a template "When a new file is added in SharePoint, complete a custom".

     ![](/media/2020-06-18-facial-recognition-in-sharepoint/10.png)